 Fitness goals often get derailed before they get started when you find it difficult to schedule time to exercise, even if you’re motivated.
-Many people resolve to set the alarm clock an hour earlier so they can work out before their day begins.
+Some people try setting the alarm clock an hour earlier so they can work out before their day begins.
 Not everyone is a morning person, though, so those that do push themselves to get up early might not get as good a workout as they would later in the day.
-Eventually, morning exercise falls by the wayside, either because of fatigue or to avoid the guilt trip over hitting the snooze button instead of going for a run.
+That inevitably leads to morning exercise falling by the wayside, either because of fatigue or to avoid the guilt trip over hitting the snooze button instead of going for a run.

 That leaves evenings for those who aren’t morning people, but family obligations, overtime at work, and end-of-day exhaustion do a good job of getting in the way of sticking to a workout schedule long enough to make it a permanent part of your lifestyle.
-If you’ve been having a hard time getting started on your New Year’s resolution because neither morning or evening exercise is working for you, consider a midday workout.
+If neither morning nor evening exercise is working for you, consider a midday workout.
 Research has shown that strength-wise, it’s an optimal time to exercise.
 Plus, you’ll reap benefits other than losing weight and getting in shape.

 You’re Stronger in the Middle of the Day

 Your body has a rhythm, and it goes through a similar cycle each day, according to Professor Don.
 H. Hockenbury and science writer Sandra E. Hockenbury.
 Everything from body temperature to pain sensitivity to mental alertness ebbs and flows in a 24 hour period.
 Some things peak twice in one day, and the first strength peak hits at about 11 a.m., making midday an optimal time to work out.
 Your muscles will be warmer than in the morning because your body temperature will be on an upward climb at that time.
-What’s more, you’ll be rested and awake, so you’re less likely to blow off your workout because you don’t feel like it.
+What’s more, you’ll be rested and awake, so you’re less likely to blow off your workout because you don’t feel alert or have enough energy.

 You’ll be More Productive

-If you work a typical 8 to 5 job, you probably don’t relish the idea of giving up lunch and coming back to work sweaty.
+If you work at home, exercising midday isn’t a problem.
+However, if you have a typical 8 to 5 job, you probably don’t relish the idea of giving up lunch and coming back to work sweaty.
 That’s only convenient for those of us who work at a gym.
 The first problem is easily solvable, and it actually helps with your workout.
-The January/February issue of Shape1 suggests splitting your lunch in two.
+Shape1 suggests splitting your lunch in two.
 At least 30 minutes but optimally 60 minutes before your workout, eat the carbohydrate portion of your lunch.
 That will fuel your body for your workout with something that is easily digestible.
 Then, after your workout, eat the protein part to help with recovery.

 As for returning to work after exercising vigorously, the consumer industry has you covered.
 Multiple products have popped up on shelves to help you clean up after exercise.
-The best are like baby wipes, so you can opt for those if you find them less expensive.
-Just wipe down and toss the cloths.
+Moist towelettes, similar to baby wipes, are the most effective and less expensive.
+Just wipe down after your workout and toss the cloths.
 A neutral-scented dusting of body powder will take care of any remaining moisture on your skin.
 Then, get dressed, and you’re ready to go!

 What If It’s Not For You?